Gamesux/Random-PS-Scripts/README.md

 Done that now yippee!!

 (It's not really that useful, i certainly won't use this script for anything but it's alright for a learning experience.)

+# Filesizes
+This script is essentially just the previous one except edited to list all the files inside a given folder alongside their filesizes.
+The function to empty the previous data instead of making a continuous list with a date attached is making a return here.
+(Just get windirstat, i just made this cuz i was once again bored and wanted to visualize my files sizes with a graph in excel)